Skip to main content

 A constitutional amendment requires a two-thirds vote in both the House and Senate, followed by ratification by three-fourths of state legislatures (38 states).
 It is a high bar—but it is the only path to permanently restore the ability to limit money in politics.

-• Restore regulatory authority: The Constitution would not restrict the ability of Congress or states to set reasonable, viewpoint-neutral limitations on campaign contributions and expenditures
+• Restore regulatory authority: The Constitution would not restrict the ability of Congress or states to set reasonable limitations on campaign contributions and expenditures

 • Distinguish corporations from people: Corporations and other artificial entities would not have the same constitutional rights as natural persons when it comes to political spending